micahkepe/blog/content/minishell/index.md

 To fix this, we'll adjust our match arms for matching the line input to handle these signals more gracefully.
 Specifically, we want to exit the shell when the user presses `Ctrl+C` or `Ctrl+D`, and we want to save the command history.
+Similarly, when the user `exit`, we also want to save the command history before exiting.

 ```rust
 use rustyline::error::ReadlineError;